Itheum/itheumcore-elrond-sc-claims/README.md

 ## Prerequisites

 This documentation assumes the user has previous programming experience.
 Moreover, the user should have a basic understanding of the Elrond blockchain.
-If you are new to the blockchain, please refer to the [Elrond documentation](https://docs.elrond.com/).
-In order to develop Elrond smart contract related solutions, one needs to have installed [erdpy](https://docs.elrond.com/sdk-and-tools/erdpy/installing-erdpy/).
+If you are new to the blockchain, please refer to the [MultiversX documentation](https://docs.multiversx.com/).
+In order to develop Elrond smart contract related solutions, one needs to have installed [mxpy](https://docs.multiversx.com/sdk-and-tools/sdk-py/installing-mxpy/).

-Understanding this document is also easier if one knows how [ESDT token transactions](https://docs.elrond.com/developers/esdt-tokens/#transfers-to-a-smart-contract) are structured on the Elrond blockchain.
+Understanding this document is also easier if one knows how [ESDT token transactions](https://docs.multiversx.com/tokens/esdt-tokens#transfers-to-a-smart-contract) are structured on the Elrond blockchain.

 ## Itheum deployed claims contract addresses